martinosani/Windows-Service-Trust-Mapper/README.md

 These conditions are still frequently observed in **real-world CVEs affecting third-party Windows software**, including recent releases.

-**WindowsServiceTrustMapper** helps surface these conditions early, in a structured and explainable way.
+**Windows-Service-Trust-Mapper** helps surface these conditions early, in a structured and explainable way.

 ---